 To register online, use the Colorado Business Express (CBE) website.
 To register on paper, use Form UITL-100,Application for Unemployment Insurance Account and Determination of Employer Liability.
-Blank forms are available for download from the Forms and Publications section of the CDLE website.
+Blank forms are available for download from the CDLE website.
 There is no fee to register your business with IDES.

-Note: To establish your Colorado UI tax account, you’ll need a federal employer identification number (EIN).
+To establish your Colorado UI tax account, you'll need a federal employer identification number (EIN).
 You can apply for an EIN at IRS.gov.
-Generally, if you apply online, you will receive your EIN immediately.
+Generally, if you apply online, you'll receive your EIN immediately.

 As a Colorado for-profit employer, you generally are liable for state UI taxes if you meet either of the following conditions:

-These are effectively the same rules that apply for liability under the Federal Unemployment Tax Act (FUTA).
+These rules are effectively the same as those that apply for liability under the Federal Unemployment Tax Act (FUTA).
 Different rules, not covered here, apply to agricultural (farm) workers, domestic (in-home) workers, and employees of some (but not all) non-profit organizations.

 The state UI tax rate for new employers also can change from one year to the next.
 The overall rate ("standard rate" or "combined rate") currently has two components: a base rate and a bond principal rate.
 In recent years, the combined rate has been a little over .02%.
 (There are higher rates for employers in construction trades).

 Established employers are subject to a "computed rate," which may be a lower or higher rate than new employers depending on an "experience rating."
 This means, among other things, whether your business has ever had any employees who made claims for state unemployment benefits.

 For current rate information, check the links on the Premiums page of the CDLE website.